Crypto Adoption Around the World: Solomon Islands

 Source: Envato

-The Central Bank of Solomon Islands (CBSI) warns people against investing in these cryptocurrencies.
-They point out several concerns: cryptocurrencies are very risky due to their changing values, and they can be used for illegal activities like tax evasion and money laundering
+The Central Bank of Solomon Islands (CBSI) continues to warn the public against investing in private cryptocurrencies.
+They point out several concerns: cryptocurrencies are very risky due to their volatile values, and they can potentially be used for illegal activities like tax evasion and money laundering

-The bank makes it clear that cryptocurrencies are not legal tender in Solomon Islands, and people who invest in them do so at their own risk.
+The bank makes it clear that private assets like Bitcoin are not legal tender in the Solomon Islands, and people who invest in them do so entirely at their own risk.

-However, the country is taking a different approach with its own digital currency called Bokolo Cash.
-Unlike regular cryptocurrencies, Bokolo Cash is a government-backed digital currency (CBDC) that's being tested in partnership with a Japanese company called Soramitsu.
+However, the country is taking a distinctly different approach with its own sovereign digital currency, Bokolo Cash.
+Unlike decentralized cryptocurrencies, Bokolo Cash is a government-backed Central Bank Digital Currency (CBDC) that is being tested in partnership with Soramitsu, a Japanese technology provider.

 “These cryptocurrencies do not have any legal tender status to be accepted as a currency in the Solomon Islands.
-The Central Bank hereby warned the public that investment in such digital currencies is considered very risky and speculative.
+The Central Bank hereby warned the public that investment in such digital currencies is considered very risky and speculative,” the CBSI stated regarding private tokens.

 Crypto Law In Solomon Islands